Letter from the Executive Director

 - We offered training at our annual conference, in our office, and in the community to more over 600 family members, 80 youth and 200 community members.
 Our annual conference was attended by family members from 17 different school districts in the area and 65% of those that attended had never attended a conference before.

 - Began our Leadership and Advocacy training program for 100 individuals with disabilities, their family members and interested community members to increase the self advocacy, public policy advocacy and leadership skills.
 As part of this grant we collaborated with the Arc of Greater Houston and the Arc of Texas to have a legislative forum where individuals with disabilities and family members shared their stories with legislators about the importance of services received through medicaid, as well as the need for employment opportunities.
 We also collaborated with the Arc of Greater Houston on the 1st Positive Futures conference to increase the employment opportunities for individuals with disabilities.
 We provided outreach with a Spanish day of advocacy, in addition to our 4 part training series where we share best practices in disability to ensure advocates understand policies and procedures that promote people having control over their own lives and the inclusion of people with disabilities in the greater Houston community.
+All in all - 237 received training on various issues in the first year of the grant.

 - We also have provided many social opportunities to almost 300 family members (i.e. Houston Livestock Show & Rodeo Little Rustlers participation, Astros games, family parties, etc.) which also allow families to network with one another and create their own circles of support for themselves and their children.